A sagging roof in Charleston is a structural warning — get an inspection now

 Free · No Obligation · Local Experts

 A sagging roof deck is one of the most serious conditions a homeowner can identify, and it should be treated as a priority inspection request.
-Roof sag indicates that the structural integrity of the roof system — not just the surface — has been compromised.
-In Charleston's humid coastal climate, the most common causes are moisture-related: prolonged water intrusion that has rotted rafters, trusses, or decking to the point where they can no longer carry the load of the roofing system above.
+Roof sag indicates structural integrity has been compromised — almost always due to moisture that has rotted rafters, trusses, or decking to the point where they cannot carry the load above.

 Sagging roof warning signs